Erdogan says Turkey won't let Kurds 'seize' northern Syria

 Washington has indicated it could direct funding and weapons to Arab commanders on the ground who cooperate with the YPG.

-Erdogan also criticized Putin for hosting Assad in Moscow earlier this week, questioning how he could "welcome on a red carpet someone who has spilled the blood of 370,000 people".
+Erdogan also criticised Putin for hosting Assad in Moscow earlier this week, questioning how he could "welcome on a red carpet someone who has spilled the blood of 370,000 people".

 Assad flew to Moscow on Tuesday evening to thank Putin for his military support, his first foreign visit since the start of the Syrian crisis in 2011.